mbilalamjad/openai-end-to-end-baseline/lab/Content.md

 ### Setting up Azure AI Foundry to host agents

 Azure AI Foundry hosts Azure AI Agent service as a capability.
-Azure AI Agent service's REST APIs are exposed as a AI Foundry private endpoint within the network, and the agents' all egress through a delegated subnet which is routed through Azure Firewall for any internet traffic.
-This architecture deploys the Azure AI Agent service with its depedencies hosted within your own Azure subscription.
+Azure AI Agent service's REST APIs are exposed as an AI Foundry private endpoint within the network, and the agents' all egress through a delegated subnet which is routed through Azure Firewall for any internet traffic.
+This architecture deploys the Azure AI Agent service with dependencies hosted within your own Azure subscription.
 As such, this architecture includes an Azure Storage account, Azure AI Search instance, and an Azure Cosmos DB account specifically for the Azure AI Agent service to manage.

 ### Deploying an agent into Azure AI Agent service